**This call has ended**

 The call invites applications relating to three overarching themes.

 - ‘Picturing Emancipation’

 Each is designed to encourage projects to develop innovative, interdisciplinary and rights-based challenges to slavery and related forms of exploitation (including child labour and forced marriage).
 The first theme, ‘Voices for Freedom,’ will centre on narratives and the lived experience of slavery, calling for projects to imagine new and challenging ways to collect, record and archive testimony from individuals and communities in the area of focus.
 ‘Liberating Heritage’ will call for projects that connect space, place and memory around slavery with contemporary human rights and development challenges.
 ‘Picturing Emancipation’ will seek projects that utilise visual arts and photography to expose and reflect upon the experiences and legacies of slavery and efforts to resist and overcome its consequences.

-Awards can be for between 6 and 18 months in duration and must begin by the end of 2018.
+Awards must be between 6 and 12 months in duration and must begin 1 October 2019.

-Deadline for submission of proposals is 15 August 2018 with funding decisions issued by 1 October 2018.
+Deadline for submission of proposals is 31 July 2019 with funding decisions issued by mid-September 2019.